Search this site

 Summary

 I expect for this bill/law to be challenged in court as unconstitutional.
-In the meantime, it looks like a real mess that will take some time to design and implement.
+In the meantime, it looks like a real challenge that will take some time to design and implement.

 This bill appears to seriously complicate training requirements while putting a huge burden on CPW (Colorado Parks and Wildlife).

-It appears that validated instructors might be permitted to facilitate the basic and extended classes based on CPW's curriculum.
+It appears that currently verified instructors might be permitted to facilitate the basic and extended classes based on CPW's curriculum.

 News